swipswaps/objectiv-analytics/bach/docs/source/intro.rst

 Introduction
 ============

-Objectiv data as it's stored in an sql data base can be analyzed in a Jupyter notebook with the open model hub.
+Data collected with Objectiv’s Tracker and stored in an SQL database can be analyzed in a Jupyter notebook with the open model hub.
 The open model hub is a growing collection of open-source, free to use data models that you can take, combine and run for product analysis and exploration.
 It includes models for a wide range of typical product analytics use cases.